-The Food: Elegant, delicious Christmas entertaining doesn’t always require slaving over a hot stove.
+The Food: Elegant, delicious Christmas entertaining doesn’t always mean slaving over a hot stove.
 Our friends at Les Deux Coq hand-make the most delicious range of authentic French Charcuterie we’ve come across outside France.
 A quick stop at their Adelaide Central Market stall or website and you have everything you need for the most delicious meal that pairs perfectly with an ice-cold Rose.

-The Wine: One of our fastest selling wines, made in the classic Provence style of southern France, The Rose 2020 is light in colour with a focus on elegance, but full of flavour and texture.
+The Wine: One of our fastest selling wines, made in the classic Provence style of southern France, The Rose 2021 is light in colour with a focus on elegance but full of flavour and texture.
 It’s dry, fresh and dangerously easy to drink.
 Flavours of strawberries and cream, even some peach notes with a light leesy grip adding complexity to the delicious freshness.

 The Food: Pairing wine with Turkey can be a tricky affair.
 You have the white meat with some richness and gaminess, but often wine matching is about the sides which are more robust in flavour, stuffing, gravy, roast vegetables.
 Red can be an amazing pairing if the tannins don’t overwhelm.
 That’s where the elegance and delicacy of Bordeaux-style blends Bark Hut Road hits the perfect note.
 A fantastic complement to the flavours in this Turkey with Sour Cherry stuffing and pickled cherries recipe.